I use Makefiles a lot for development. Makefiles have been around for a long

 status).
 If the test fails.
 If any program in the recipe exits with non-zero

-considers the build a failure.
+then make considers the build a failure.

 Let's run our test: